The Roman Empire in the 1st Century ★★★★☆

 The Byzantine Empire bridged the gap between ancient and early modern Europe.
 From its inception as the eastern half of the partitioned Roman Empire in the fourth century AD through to its final disappearance in the fifteenth century, Byzantium played the role of an economic, political, and cultural superpower.
 At “The Byzantine Legacy,” you will find a historical overview, timelines, maps, articles, and bibliographic material – all dedicated to this fascinating civilization.
 The site also features an extensive photographic gallery, which details some of the surviving examples of Byzantine architecture and public art – from Italy through to the empire’s heartland in modern Greece and Turkey.
 See the “Byzantine Cities” tab for an interactive map of the empire at its peak.

 The Classics Page from an enthusiast with a degree in Classics from Cambridge University has over 1000 pages of news, information, games and controversy about the life, literature, art and archaeology of the ancient world of Greece & Rome.
-Major sections include The Romans, Literature, Art, Social History, Philosophy, Archaeology, Education, and the “Greek harry Potter.”
+Major sections include The Romans, Literature, Art, Social History, Philosophy, Archaeology, Education, and the “Greek Harry Potter.”
 The Teacher’s page has links to resources and the Entertainment section features quizzes, games, and language resources.
-Last updated in 2008.

-Forum Romanum is maintained by David Camden, a Ph.D. candidate in Classics at Harvard University, who has put together an award-winning site on Ancient Rome that includes a virtual tour, a dictionary of Mythology, a Picture Index, and much information on History, Life, Language, and Literature.
+Forum Romanum is maintained by David Camden, a Ph.D. candidate in Classics at Harvard University, who has put together an award-winning site on Ancient Rome that includes a virtual tour, a dictionary of Mythology, a Picture Index, and an huge amount of information on Greek history, life, language, and literature.

 Perseus Project is an impressive digital library for Greek and Classical resources from the Classics Department at Tufts University for primary and secondary source scholarly works that cover the history, literature and culture of the Greco-Roman world.
 The collection contains extensive and diverse resources including primary and secondary texts, site plans, digital images, and maps.
 Works are listed by author and you can browse the Greco-Roman Collection or use the search engine.
 Art and archaeology catalogs document a wide range of objects: vases, sculptures and sculptural groups, coins, buildings and gems.
 The site also has FAQs, essays, a historical overview, and an extensive library of art objects, and other resources.
 Special exhibits include The Ancient Olympics and Hercules.
 Site is updated regularly.